whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/day-one/day-one-url-scheme.md

-# Day One URL scheme
+# Day One URL Scheme

 Day One iOS and Mac apps support URLs to send data into the apps from external sources.